-5. The wellhead and the injection water should approximate aquifer temperature before and during injection testing, to prevent pressure changes related to temporally dependent densities and viscosities.
+5. The wellhead, of a well to be injection tested, and the injection water should be at the aquifer temperature before and during injection testing.
+The injection of water at aquifer temperature would prevent pressure changes due to density and viscosity changes.